andrasq/node-qibl/README.md

 of memory.
 Uses an efficient O(log n) string doubling approach.
 Returns the repeated string.
 Equivalent to `String.prototype.repeat`.

+### qibl.str_truncate( str, limit, options )

+Shorten the string to not exceed `limit` characters by removing characters from the end.
+The truncated portion is replaced with `...` or the provided `options.ellipsis`.

+Options:
+- `delta` - allow the string to exceed limit by a few characters.
+Default 0.
+- `ellipsis` - replacement for the truncated part of the string.
+Default `...`.

 ### qibl.escapeRegex( str )

 Backslash-escape all characters in str that would act as metacharacters inside a regular